Personal Post-Doctoral Research Fellowship

 Expenses that may be covered:

 The rates for post-doctoral research fellowships (see Rates) are to cover all expenses during the fellowship period.
 However, a certain amount of additional funding may be available for extra costs.
-These must be documented and a separate application submitted.
 If the entire fellowship period is to be spent at a university abroad, the fellowship-holder may apply for an overseas research grant for 12 months of the fellowship period, preferably applied to the first year.
 The overseas research grant may be used to cover costs for settling in and extra expenses incurred from living abroad based on fixed rates.
 The Research Council will not grant extra funding for travel or visits home.

 Applications will be accepted from:

 A Norwegian research institution (see definition and specification of the concept “research institution” PDF - 521 KB ).

 Post-doctoral fellowship-holders who are spending their entire fellowship period abroad may be exempted from this requirement.

 - The Project Owner (formal applicant) must be a Norwegian institution, and must supply the name of the designated project administrator.
 Any exceptions to this rule will be described in the call for proposals.

 - The post-doctoral candidate is to serve as the project manager.